-Linoleum: A floor surfacing material composed of oxidized linseed oil, mixed with cork or wood flour, mineral filler and pigments and bonded to a jute or suitable backing.
-Can be produced with or without a high performance, permanently bonded coating that improves the floor’s resistance to damage and makes cleaning easier.
+Linoleum: A floor surfacing material composed of oxidized linseed oil, mixed with cork or wood flour, mineral filler and pigments.
+And bonded to a jute or suitable backing.
+Can be produced with or without a high performance, permanently bonded coating.
+The coating improves the floor’s resistance to damage and makes cleaning easier.

-Loose Lay (and Modified Loose Lay): Tan installation method for fiberglass-backed vinyl sheet floors where no adhesive (loose lay) or adhesive used just in strategic spots such as under appliances (modified loose lay) is used for installing the floor.
+Loose Lay (and Modified Loose Lay): Tan installation method for fiberglass-backed vinyl sheet floors.
+No adhesive (loose lay) or adhesive used.
+Or just in strategic spots such as under appliances (modified loose lay) is used for installing the floor.

-Luxury Vinyl Tile (LVT): A type of flexible, vinyl floor tile and/or plank that has a beautiful printed designs protected by a durable urethane wear layer.
-LVT products are easy to install, but they do require full spread adhesive and the proper sized trowel for installation.
+Luxury Vinyl Tile (LVT): A type of flexible, vinyl floor tile and/or plank that has printed designs.
+Surface protected by a durable urethane wear layer.

 Machine Direction: The direction in which a product moves through the manufacturing process.